 Susan Bates Quicksilver Crochet Hooks

-Made of grey aluminum, these have a smooth finish that is less slippery and a bit easier for beginners to manage than their other line, Silvalume, mentioned down below.
+Made of grey aluminum, these have a less slippery smooth finish and are easier for beginners to manage than Silvalume.

-Lightweight and durable, they’re an excellent choice for any crocheter looking for an affordable, no-frills hook, regardless of skill level.
+Lightweight and durable, they’re excellent for any crocheter looking for an affordable, no-frills hook, regardless of skill level.

 Susan Bates Crochet Hooks Size Chart

 Susan Bates crochet hooks are available in a variety of sizes.
-However, they’re only listed in US sizing, so you need a conversion chart to determine which ones.
+However, they’re only listed in US sizing, so you need a conversion chart to determine metric sizing.

 Read my post with a helpful complete guide and conversion and size chart for easy reference.